 If you’re ready to take your gifted self-knowledge into inspired action in the current global situation, consider participating in our new course, coming up Autumn 2021: Responding to Our Changing World, led by our founder and director, Jennifer Harvey Sallin.
 This will be a deeply engaging, experiential course to guide participants in using their resources, gifts and influence for advocacy and change-making.

 For gifted leaders, gifted adults who are in the process of developing their mastery and leadership, and gifted-specific professionals looking for advanced support, I have special suggestions for next steps.
 Esther Goldinger works one-on-one via energetic and body-based therapy modalities to help clients heal, deepen their embodiment, and access to greater resourcing.
 She also leads a resourcing workshop for gifted-specific professionals, which you can learn more about here.

 If you’re seeking coaching and/or professional mentoring, I welcome you to reach out to me to evaluate if we’re a good match to work together on your next stage of gifted leadership.
 I help clients through a blend of gifted psychology, personal development tools, and energy-based, intuitive and creative modalities to empower leaders who are working toward advanced integration of their gifted selves in service.
 Additionally, I mentor gifted-specific support professionals in developing their work with gifted clients.
 You can read more about my work here.

 About Karin Eglinton

-Karin is InterGifted's community leader, and is a giftedness coach, assessor and mentor.
-She specializes in coaching and mentoring gifted leaders and professionals in their holistic personal and professional development.
+Karin is an assessor, mentor and coach for gifted adults.
+In addition to her work with clients, she helps manage InterGifted's community.
 She is based in Germany and works with clients around the world.
-You can learn more about Karin and get in touch with her here.
+You can learn more about Karin and get in touch with her at her website Mermaid Forest.